Well, it’s past time we talked about Christian mystery books.

 The decisions of the past affect the present.
 We hope for good, but sometimes it’s the less stellar choices that come back to us!
 Anna Belle had made enough enemies that finding her murderer wasn’t easy.
 Grayson’s insider knowledge as a former consultant with the police had some unforeseen effects on the case.

 There are at least 10 people who could legitimately be suspects.
 I picked 2 to be my main suspects.
 It turned out that I was right about one of them, but I was way wrong about the motivation!
 I read enough books that I can usually predict things well.
 When I get a surprise like this one, it’s a nice treat!

 Watching the detectives battle each other’s prejudgements and struggle with Grayson’s “meddling” (i.e. attempts to clear his name /solve the mystery) was both frustrating and fun.

 Stratagem has a very complex plot, packaged with distraction and diversions, and coming together perfectly in the end.
-If you like Christian mystery books full of suspense, and getting the scoop from each of the main characters directly, you will enjoy this book!
+If you like stories full of suspense, and getting the scoop from each of the main characters directly, you will enjoy this book!